Chapter 15 : The Informants

 ‘Um, Professor,’ Harry started, reminding himself to stay calm, ‘I wanted to ask you a question, if you have the time.’

-‘Do I look like I have the time, Potter?’ he snarled, adding a light grey solution to the cauldron in front of him.
+‘Do I look like I have the time?’ he snarled, adding a light grey solution to the cauldron in front of him.
 ‘Just because other professors have made special allowances for you does not mean that I will.’

 ‘Please Professor, I just wanted to ask you about my mother.’

-Snape stopped adding items to his cauldron and looked up at Harry with malice in his eyes.
+Snape stopped adding items to his cauldron and looked up at Harry with malice.
 ‘Get out of my office,’ he uttered quietly.

 ‘Please sir, all I’ve ever heard are good things about her, but the way you speak about my father, I assume you must have hated my mother equally.’